apostrophecms/docs/docs/reference/query-builders.md

 # Query builders

 Server-side database query builders in Apostrophe help developer refine database document queries or refine the query results in some way.
-All official query builders are written to either work as intended or to have no effect, at worst.
 The sections below organize core query builders by the relevant document types.

 **See the [database querying guide](#TODO) for general information about using query builders.**